 When it comes to mapping, the camera is very important.
-Higher quality cameras make it easy to create high quality maps.
+Higher quality cameras make it easier to create high quality maps.
 The Nano will come with a 1/2″ camera and the Nano+ with a 1/1.28” camera.
 When compared with the 1/2.3” camera on the Mini 2 this is great news.
 The Nano’s sensor is 32% larger and the Nano+ a whopping 3 times larger area than the Mini.

 This all bodes well for the Nano.
-We expect to achieve better results with the Nano than the already impressive results from our Mavic Mini tests.
+We expect to achieve better results with the Nano, than the already impressive results from our Mavic Mini tests.
 I’m optimistic that the larger sensor on the Nano series will be more stable than the Mini.
-It still won’t be a mechanical shutter, but that isn’t likely to ever happen in a drone this size.
+It still won’t be a mechanical shutter, but that isn’t likely to ever happen in a drone of this size.

 Will there be an Autopilot Flight App?

 Autel has only recently created an open SDK, allowing 3rd party apps to control the Autel drones.
 Third parties have created almost all mapping apps for DJI drones, but with Autel drones, the mapping flights are completed with its very own Explorer app.
 We’ll have to wait and see if Autel continues using the Explorer app for their Nano drones.